Radiant Cut Diamonds In-Depth Buying Guide

 Last Updated EST

 Radiant cut diamonds hold a special place among our preferred diamond shapes.
 With 70 facets, they exude extraordinary radiance and brilliance.
-The radiant cut presents a dynamic and lively square or rectangular gem, adorned with a comprehensive pattern of brilliant-cut facets on both its crown and pavilion.
+The radiant cut presents a dynamic and lively square or rectangular gem adorned with a comprehensive pattern of brilliant cut facets on its crown and pavilion.

 This cut excels as a remarkable light reflector, rendering it a sought-after choice that rivals the classic emerald cut diamond.
-The origins of radiant cut diamonds trace back to the 1970s, marked by the innovative mind of Henry Grossbard, to whom credit is due for conceiving this captivating diamond shape.
+The origins of radiant cut diamonds trace back to the 1970s, marked by the innovative mind of Henry Grossbard, who is credited with conceiving this captivating diamond shape.

 Shape